Skip to main content

 Leaving Site

 You should be on the school site at all times during the school day unless there is a specific reason for leaving.
-You then would need written permission from your parent/carer and to have completed the signing out process in Reception.
+You will need written permission from your parent/carer and must complete the signing-out process in Reception.

-1. If you need to leave school to see the doctor or dentist for example you must bring a letter from your parent/carer.
-Ideally these appointments should try to be arranged outside of school hours.
+1. If you need to leave school to see the doctor or dentist, bring a letter from your parent/carer.
+Ideally, arrange these appointments outside of school hours.

-3. If you are leaving school during a lesson, please let the specific class teacher know at the start of the lesson.
+3. If you are leaving during a lesson, let the class teacher know at the start of the lesson.

-4. As you leave the premises you must sign out electronically in the Reception area.
+4. As you leave the premises you must sign out electronically in Reception.

 5. If you return, report to Reception and sign in before going to lessons.